 NBC's "Saturday Night Live" tackled the latest scandal to plague the National Football League.

-The show featured a press conference with NFL Commissioner Roger Goddell, former Raiders coach Jon Gruden and a Washington team cheerleader among others.
+The show featured a press conference with NFL Commissioner Roger Goodell (played by cast member Colin Jost), former Raiders coach Jon Gruden (James Austin Johnson) and a Washington team cheerleader among others.

 'When you see me on TV, it's never good.
 This time, one of our coaches is accused of racism, misogyny, and homophobia, but hey, at least no one's talking about concussions," Goodell said.